5 Incredible Reasons the Yukon Should Be Top of Your Travel List

 Yukon Territory landscape, Canada

 Bordering Alaska to the west and crossing the Arctic Circle in the north, Yukon Territory is Canada’s wild frontier.
-In summer, you can bask in 24-hour sunlight and you’ll catch the Northern Lights more than eight months a year.
+In summer, you can bask in 24-hour sunlight and see the Northern Lights more than eight months a year.
 If you haven’t already planned a holiday to the Yukon, here are five experiences that will convince you to book your flights ASAP.

 Bask under the midnight sun in summer